emoreno-hub/Optimizing_Public_Transportation/README.md

 ![diagram](images/diagram.png)

-## Project Structure
+## Project Overview
-The structure for this project as follows:
+The project contains the following components:
 - Use REST Proxy to send events over HTTP
 - Use Kafka Connect to collect data from the Postgres database and stream them into Kafka
 - Use KSQL to combine related data models into a single topic ready for consumption for downstream analytics
 - Use the Faust Python Stream Processing library to transform train station data into a more streamlined representation

+## File Structure
 The project consists of two main directories, **producers** and **consumers**.

 The following directory layout indicates the files that the student is responsible for modifying by adding a * indicator.
 Instructions for what is required are present as comments in each file.